an integrated set of educational tools on crops grown in the tropics and subtropics

 TropCrop - Tropical Crops Services

-TropCrop - guest lecturing using the TropCrop courseware and (optionally) the portable TropCrop exhibition.
+TropCrop - TCS guest lecturing, providing courses on tropical crops using the TropCrop educational software and (optionally) the portable TropCrop exhibition.